The Renowned Tupperware is Filing Bankruptcy. What Can Be Learned?

 This recent news might come as a surprise for a brand with over seven decades of existence

 Tupperware, a 78-year-old American company known for its kitchenware, particularly its airtight plastic containers.
-In Malaysia, it is especially a popular choice among mothers.
+In Malaysia, it is especially a popular choice and a likable brand among mothers.
 The brand now has lost its momentum, and the recent news might come as a surprise to its loyal customers.

 So what makes it go so badly that it has to file bankruptcy?